Plugin overrides are actions that enable Checkout Plugins to bypass certain Bold Checkout behavior in favor of custom functionality.

 The following overrides are available to plugin developers:

 This document explains the structure of overrides and how to implement them.
+For more information about overrides in general, refer to Checkout Overrides.

 The following diagram and steps show an example of setting up and triggering a tax override.